-La Cave des Roches – also known as les caves champignonnières, or the mushroom caves – are part of a vast network of tunnels and caves in France’s Loire Valley, the result of hundreds of years of mining the Bourré region’s prized white limestone.
+La Cave des Roches, also known as les caves champignonnières or the “mushroom caves,” are part of a vast network of tunnels and caves in France’s Loire Valley.
+They’re the result of hundreds of years of mining the Bourré region’s prized white limestone.

 Mushroom farms have long been a troglodytic tradition.
-Though their numbers have declined in recent years, dropping from hundreds of farms in the 19th century to around thirty today, the region remains a major exporter of specialty mushrooms, particularly the native pied bleu or “blue foot” variety.
-As of 2011 La Cave des Roches produced around eight varieties of mushroom, including a medicinal variety.
+Though their numbers have declined in recent years, the region remains a major exporter of specialty mushrooms, particularly the native pied bleu or “blue foot” variety.

-La Cave des Roches make up roughly 75 miles of the valley’s 2,000-kilometer cave network.
+La Cave des Roches make up roughly 75 miles of the valley’s 1,200-mile cave network.
 Public tours of La Cave des Roches have helped make them among the best-known of the region’s mushroom caves.
-The nearby Museé du Champignon (mushroom museum!) outside St. Hilaire-St. Florent offers visitors another opportunity to tour a working mushroom cave and learn about the region’s rich history of mushroom cultivation.
+The nearby Museé du Champignon (mushroom museum) outside St. Hilaire-St. Florent offers visitors another opportunity to tour a working mushroom cave and learn about the region’s rich history of mushroom cultivation.